Skip to main content

 (11) Student income.
 Student income is to be verified in accordance with rule 5101:4-4-13 of the Administrative Code.

 (12) Physical or mental disability: student exemption.
-When a person claims to be physically or mentally unfit for purposes of the student exemption contained in paragraph (B)(2) of rule 5101:4-6-04 of the Administrative Code, verification may be needed.
-Appropriate verification may consist of receipt of temporary or permanent disability benefits issued by governmental or private sources, or a statement from a physician or licensed or certified psychologist.
-If the individual's physical or mental disability is evident to the county worker verification is not needed but the disability should be noted in the case record.
+When a person claims to be physically or mentally unfit for purposes of the student exemption described in rule 5101:4-6-04 of the Administrative Code, verification may be needed.
+Appropriate verification may consist of receipt of temporary or permanent disability benefits issued by governmental or private sources, or a statement from a physician or licensed or certified psychologist medical personnel.
+If the individual's physical or mental unfitness, as determined by the county agency, is directly or indirectly observed or perceived, verification is not needed.
+However, the county agency is to maintain documentation within the Ohio benefits integrated eligibility system capable of withstanding a third-party review of what was observed or perceived to support the granting of the exemption.

 (a) Social security number;